How To Prevent Car Break-Ins, Catalytic Converter Theft San Francisco Bay Area

 Check fastrak activity

-Look to see if you are car has been towed.
+Look to see if your car has been towed.

 Filing Police Reports To San Francisco Police (SFPD)